 “That will not be necessary, Prima Scout.
 I wouldn’t want any stray missiles heading toward the natives.”

 Virr’s mouth twitched.
 “No, I guess you don’t.
 You’re wasted here, and when we get back—”

 “We’re not going back.”

 “Don’t worry.
 I’m not planning to throw away my life in some grand gesture.
 I have reconsidered our position.
 Particularly the follow-up missions.”

 “We’ve been here a long time, Prima Scout.
 All of us have.
 Long enough to develop a certain affection for the natives and this planet.
 For me, Kaplan is a faded dream, albeit a fond one.
 I intend taking volunteers and make a time dilation jump of fifteen years.
 It will buy the Council more than enough time to sort things out.
-Many of the people here will still be alive when I return.
-Enough of them to pick up the pieces, anyway.”
+Many of the people I know here will still be alive when I return.
+Enough for me to pick up the pieces, anyway.”

 Virr was silent, and then shook his head.
 “Damnedest idea I ever heard of.”